KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Navigation.md

 This article describes the KeyboardKit navigation engine.

-You may sometime have to open an url from the keyboard, or to navigate from the keyboard to the main app, and vice versa.
+Keyboards sometimes have to open urls, trigger deeplinks or navigate from the keyboard to the main app.
+This is however hard, since keyboard extensions can't use **UIApplication.main**.

-KeyboardKit has a ``KeyboardUrlOpener`` that can be used to open URLs from the keyboard extension, without `UIApplication`.
+KeyboardKit therefore has a ``KeyboardUrlOpener`` that can open any URLs from a keyboard extension, without using **UIApplication**.

-[KeyboardKit Pro][Pro] unlocks a `PreviousAppNavigator` that can be used to navigate back to the previous app, e.g. after dictation.
+[KeyboardKit Pro][Pro] unlocks a **PreviousAppNavigator** that can be used to navigate back to the previously opened app, e.g. after dictation.
 Information about Pro features can be found at the end of this article.

 ## How to open URLs from the keyboard extension

-The ``KeyboardUrlOpener`` class can be used to open URLs from a keyboard without having to use `UIApplication`.
+The ``KeyboardUrlOpener`` class can be used to open any URL from a keyboard without having to use **UIApplication**.

-The class has a ``KeyboardUrlOpener/shared`` instance that can be used from anywhere.
+The class has a ``KeyboardUrlOpener/shared`` instance that can be used from anywhere:

 ```swift
 let url = URL(string: "https://keyboardkit.com")
 try?
 KeyboardUrlOpener.shared.open(url)
 ```

-This is used by the Pro dictation engine, to navigate from the keyboard to the main app to start dictation.
+This is for instance used by the KeyboardKit Pro dictation engine, to navigate from the keyboard to the main app to start dictation.